Menu

 About the Author

-Romney co-founded Type Punch Matrix, a rare book firm in Washington, DC, in 2019.
+Rebecca Romney co-founded Type Punch Matrix, a rare book firm in Washington, DC, in 2019.
 TPM sells a mixture of rare, collectible, vintage, and deluxe editions of a wide range of books to collectors and institutions.
-The firm believes in the mindful acquisitions, preservation, and celebration of books from all literary cultures.

-In Jane Austen’s Bookshelf, Romney’s most recent book, she explores the women who had a profound impact on Austen’s work.
-Romney investigates the disappearance of Austen’s inspirations, revealing who they were, why they impacted Austen, and how they were forgotten.
-The Washington Post called Romney’s work “a meditation on reading and writing, on honesty and self-discovery—and on what books can teach us, if we let them.”
+In Jane Austen’s Bookshelf, Rebecca Romney explores the women who had a profound impact on Austen’s work.
+She investigates the disappearance of Austen’s inspirations, revealing who they were, why they impacted Austen, and how they were forgotten.
+The Washington Post called Jane Austen’s Bookshelf “a meditation on reading and writing, on honesty and self-discovery—and on what books can teach us, if we let them.”

-With a passion for discussing the enduring power of literature, the relevance of book collecting, and the preservation of history, Romney weaves together her experience and knowledge in captivating talks.
-Romney is a regular speaker at libraries, museums, schools, universities, literary festivals, bookshops, and more.
+With a passion for discussing the enduring power of literature, the relevance of book collecting, and the preservation of history, Rebecca Romney weaves together her experience and knowledge in captivating talks.
+She is a regular speaker at libraries, museums, schools, universities, literary festivals, bookshops, and more.

 Suggested Topics